A Failure of Capitalism: Spreading the blame: critiques of Bill Clinton, Barack Obama, et al.

-Posner also assigns part of the blame for the recession on the administration of Bill Clinton.
+Posner also assigns part of the blame for the recession to the administration of Bill Clinton.
 He says they were to blame for pushing policies that created the housing bubble.
 The training and experience of several Clinton advisors, notably Robert Rubin, were tilted towards Wall Street, which he found to be ultimately dangerous.
-Likewise, Alan Greenspan, Clinton's appointee as chairman of the Federal Reserve, gets a special blame for pushing low interest rates, which increased stock prices and led, in turn, to the bubbles in banking, stocks, and housing.
+Likewise, Alan Greenspan, Clinton's appointee as chairman of the Federal Reserve, gets special blame for pushing low interest rates, which increased stock prices and led, in turn, to the bubbles in banking, stocks, and housing.

-Posner sweeps a wide swath in assigning portions of blame for causing the underlying recession on a variety of factors and persons.
+Posner sweeps a wide swath in assigning portions of the blame for causing the underlying recession to a variety of factors and persons.
 He praises the use of specific deterrence in shaming debtors, which, in his mind, has not been used enough recently.
 He faults the concept of limited liability for increasing risk.
 He points out the harmful focus on short-term profits at the expenses of long-term stability.
 Bad credit was, in Posner's words, given a "so what?" attitude.

 Clinton and the Democratic leadership in Congress encouraged home ownership by people who had bad credit and should have, in Posner's view, remained tenants.
-Competition in the banking industry led to deregulation in Clinton's administration, and enactment of the Gramm-Leach-Bliley Act, which increased risk to the system.
-Posner is not alone in criticizing the Gramm-Leach-Bliley Act; some economists, including Nobel laureate Joseph Stiglitz also believe it helped create the 2007 financial crisis.
+Competition in the banking industry led to deregulation in Clinton's administration, and enactment of the Gramm–Leach–Bliley Act, which increased risk to the system.
+Posner is not alone in criticizing the Gramm–Leach–Bliley Act; some economists, including Nobel laureate Joseph Stiglitz also believe it led to the 2008 financial crisis.
 Encouraging the practice of "sweeps" by large investors (removing money from demand deposits into money market funds overnight) exacerbated the problem.

 Preconceptions and ideology held by both sides of the spectrum, argues the book, prevented novel challenges to changing fiscal realities.
-Macroeconomics has not made use of chaos theory, and thus says Posner, the signal-noise ratio prevented a clear analysis and even created "blindness" and "misinformation" for policy analysts.
+Macroeconomics has not made use of chaos theory, and thus says Posner, the signal-to-noise ratio prevented a clear analysis and even created "blindness" and "misinformation" for policy analysts.

 Posner went on the record against how Barack Obama's administration's Keynesian stimulus in the ARRA "could have been better designed," and specifically demurs against some of Obama's statements:

 Nonetheless, Posner points out that what is rational for an individual corporation may not be rational for the industry as a whole.